OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       hd1/0 = Boot 1nd partition of disk 1
       hd2   = Boot MBR of disk 2 (with MTRR reset), nomtrr

-      ; comments supported only on 1st posistion of the line
+      ; comments supported only on 1st position of the line

    A new section "[partition]" is available in OS2LDR.INI.
 It defines a list of partitions to boot and available from "Boot partition" menu in QSINIT.